hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/packets and frames/Packets and frames.md

 ![[Pasted image 20250915125052.png]]
 to be sure that the other device receive the correct datas, the first trame send a random number x and at each answer, this number is incremented by one

-so we have syn x--
+so we have syn x/syn ack x+1/ack x+2
 How a connection is close
 ![[Pasted image 20250915125257.png]]